bahnzumberg/zuugle-suchseite/README.md

-# this is a branch from 'basis-new-uix-tour-detail'
+# This is the updated 'basis-new-uix-tour-detail'
 # what is new here:
- working on issue #18: log menu_lang and country_code

 # zuugle.at Suchseite
 ## Erstinstallation